-We're proud to work with environmental science student and olympic athelete, Eliza McCartney to help promote the work of Trees That Count
+We're proud to work with environmental science student and olympic athlete, Eliza McCartney to help promote the work of Trees That Count

 Trees That Count is thrilled to be working with pole-vaulting Olympic medallist Eliza McCartney, who joined the organisation as brand ambassador in May 2019.

-An environmental science student who loves the outdoors, Eliza makes her first appearance for Trees That Count during a widespread campaign reminding Kiwis to love native trees.
+An environmental science student who loves the outdoors, Eliza made her first appearance for Trees That Count during a widespread campaign reminding Kiwis to love native trees.

 Eliza said she hopes the new campaign encourages more young New Zealanders to take positive action against climate change.